 Sexual Assault Response Team members are facility-based staff, composed generally of a facility-based investigator who has completed the National Institute of Corrections on-line course, "PREA: Conducting Sexual Abuse Investigations in Confinement Setting", a medical staff, counseling or mental health staff, facility advocate, and retaliation monitor.
-Their role, in the event of an allegation that appeared to be criminal, is limited to ensuring the protection of the evidence and if an assault is alleged, getting the inmate medical attention immediately, all the while protecting evidence insofar as possible.
+Their role,

-All inmate victims of sexual abuse are offered a forensic exam at no cost to the inmate/resident.
+All inmate victims of sexual abuse are offered a forensic exam at no cost to the inmate.

-The Sexual Assault Nurse Examiners are contracted with the Georgia Department of Corrections to provide "on-site" forensic examinations.
-Satilla Advocacy Center (headquarters for the SANEs) documented that they follow the National Protocol for Conducting Forensic Exams.
+The Sexual Assault Nurse Examiners are contracted with the Georgia Department of Corrections to provide "off-site" forensic examinations.
+The Center (headquarters for the SANE's) documented that they follow the National Protocol for Conducting Forensic Exams.
 Additionally, they provided a document entitled: "National Protocol for Sexual Assault Medical Forensic Examinations, 2nd Editions, and Major Updates" summarizing the major categories of revisions made in the second edition of the National Protocol for Sexual Assault Medical Forensic Examinations.
 The revised protocol has the same emphasis and values as the original but are updated to reflect current technology and practice.
 The protocol offers recommendations to help standardize the quality of care for sexual assault victims and is based on the latest scientific evidence.